amithuu/Django_Small_Funcanalities/filtering/user_model/readme.md

+# This Entire model is made for user registration and email otp and token..

 # we have to import AbstractUser
         * there are 2 types of users [abstractUser, AbstractBaseUser]
       * AbstractUser : we can define our own user class